 About Ken Paxton

-On May 27th, Ken Paxton won the Republican nomination for Texas Attorney General, earning almost 64% of the vote.
-The son of an Air Force veteran, Senator Paxton has consistently been recognized as a conservative, stalwart leader with a deep passion and respect for our U.S. Constitution.
-He is known for his principled and uncompromising devotion to America’s founding values – a man who has demonstrated enormous political courage throughout his service to Texas.
+In November, 2014 Ken Paxton became the 51st Attorney General of Texas after over a year of campaigning to earn the votes of Texans across the state.
+The son of an Air Force veteran, General Paxton is consistently recognized as a conservative, stalwart leader with a deep passion and respect for our U.S. Constitution through his previous service in the Texas House and Senate and now as Attorney General.
+He is known for his principled and uncompromising devotion to America’s founding values.

 Service to Texans

-First elected in 2002 as a State Representative in House District 70, Mr. Paxton served in the Texas House of Representatives for 10 years prior to being elected to represent Texas Senate District 8 in 2012.
+First elected in 2002 as a State Representative in House District 70, Mr. Paxton served in the Texas House of Representatives for 10 years prior to being elected to represent Texas Senate District 8 in 2012, where he served until being elected Attorney General.
 SD 8 includes the majority of Collin County and a portion of Dallas County.

 Prepared to Serve

 In 1991, Ken earned his J.D. degree from the University of Virginia School of Law, which was founded by Thomas Jefferson in 1819.
 After law school, Senator Paxton joined the firm of Strasburger & Price, L.L.P, and then went on to serve as in-house counsel for J.C.
-Penney Company, Inc., a Fortune 200 Company.
-He currently has his own law firm.
+Penney Company, Inc., a Fortune 200 company.
+After leaving Strasburger he operated his own law firm.

 Family and Community

 Ken lives in McKinney with his wife, Angela, a guidance counselor at Legacy Christian Academy in Frisco.
-The Paxtons have four children: Tucker (21), Abby (19), Mattie (17), and Katie (15).
+The Paxtons have four children: Tucker, Abby, Mattie, and Katie.
 Ken and Angela are members of Prestonwood Baptist Church in Plano.

 — Ken Paxton (@KenPaxtonTX) October 17, 2013